Loyalty Trend: Future of Customer Loyalty with Artificial Intelligence

 Artificial Intelligence Reduces Fraud

-Loyalty fraud is an issue that flies under the radar of many customers but with which companies are all too familiar.
+Loyalty fraud is an issue that flies under the radar of many customers, and companies are all too familiar.
 What makes loyalty programs even more vulnerable is the fact that they often go unchecked.
-Many program members check there accounts every other month.
+Many program members check their accounts every other month.
 But, members still expect to be protected.
-According to a consumer survey conducted by Connexions Loyalty and Ipsos, almost, all (93 percent) consumers expect their rewards programs to have fraud protections in place.
+According to a consumer survey conducted by Connexions Loyalty and Ipsos, almost all (93 percent) consumers expect their rewards programs to have fraud protections in place.
 1 in 4 consumers would cancel their rewards membership if they fell victim to loyalty fraud.
 Consumers expect companies to have measures in place to protect them from fraud and 33 percent of consumers said they would stick with the program but expect the company to replace their points or miles.

 Artificial Intelligence Drives Customer Experience

-When customers express a desire for companies to care about them, one thing they are really asking for is better customer experience.
+When customers express a desire for companies to care about them, they are really asking for a better customer experience.
 Companies provide a better customer experience by deepening their understanding of the customer.
-Artificial intelligence drives customer experience by helping companies understand customers, predict what they may want or do next and prepare to respond effectively to the customer.
-Maximizing the customer experience should happen at every stage of the interaction from marketing to sales to service.
+Artificial intelligence drives customer experience by helping companies understand customers, predict what they may want or do next, and respond effectively to the customer.
+Maximizing the customer experience should happen at every stage of the interaction, from marketing to sales to service.
 Personalization using AI of the customer experience with information the AI has gathered and analyzed means the most effective message can be delivered to customers by the most effective means.
 High-value customers can be targeted for both sales and premium service.